 Moreover, the Technical & Sustainability Committee assists the Company and the Board in fulfilling their respective obligations relating to safety, health, environmental and sustainability matters concerning the Company.
-It is also responsible for, among other things: reviewing and discussing activities as required in connection with the Company's ESG Strategy; reviewing and recommending to the Board, for approval, changes in or additions to the safety, health, environment and sustainability policies of the Company; reviewing and reporting to the Board on the results of any material safety, health, environment or sustainability incident and audits at any of the Company's operations; reviewing management's response to all health, safety, environment and sustainability audits and material incidents; investigating, or causing to be investigated, material negative safety, health, environment or sustainability risks associated with the Company's operations and the procedures and plans designed to manage and mitigate those risks; and reviewing reports from management of the Company's corporate social responsibility programs and ensuring management develops, adopts and implements social policies, programs, procedures and activities in communities where the Company conducts its business that are consistent with industry best practice and are aligned with the Company's ESG Strategy.
+It is also responsible for, among other things: reviewing and discussing activities as required in connection with the Company's ESG Strategy; reviewing and recommending to the Board, for approval, changes in or additions to the safety, health, environment and sustainability policies of the Company; reviewing and reporting to the Board on the results of any material safety, health, environment or sustainability incident and audits at any of the Company's operations; reviewing management's response to all health, safety, environment and sustainability audits and material incidents; investigating, or causing to be investigated, material negative safety, health, environment or sustainability performance; reviewing and reporting to the Board on the safety, health, environment and sustainability risks associated with the Company's operations and the procedures and plans designed to manage and mitigate those risks; and reviewing reports from management of the Company's corporate social responsibility programs and ensuring management develops, adopts and implements social policies, programs, procedures and activities in communities where the Company conducts its business that are consistent with industry best practice and are aligned with the Company's ESG Strategy.